Video-Oasis: Rethinking Evaluation of Video Understanding: Related Work

 \subsection{Challenges in Video Benchmark Construction}

-As video-LLMs~\cite{eagle25,videoautor1} and agentic methods~\cite{VideoChatM1,HAVEN,videotool} rapidly improve performance on existing benchmarks~\cite{egoschema,videomme,longvideobench,mlvu}, evaluation benchmarks must be constructed with greater rigor to properly attribute these gains.
+As Video-LLMs~\cite{eagle25,videoautor1} and agentic methods~\cite{VideoChatM1,HAVEN,videotool} rapidly improve performance on existing benchmarks~\cite{egoschema,videomme,longvideobench,mlvu}, evaluation benchmarks must be constructed with greater rigor to properly attribute these gains.
 However, the inherent complexity of video understanding, combined with the large volume of data, often makes the construction of evaluation datasets challenging.
 Consequently, dataset construction pipelines frequently rely on automatic strategies, such as generating questions from selected keyframes~\cite{Videoespresso, videochat} or using LLMs to produce questions based on video transcripts~\cite{vsibench, longvideobench, mvbench}.
-In this process, it becomes unclear whether the resulting benchmarks truly evaluate video-essential properties that distinguish the modality from others, such as temporal continuity, causal interaction, and multi-event narratives.
-This necessitates a rigorous re-examination of whether current pipelines preserve essential video understanding, and if performance gains reflect spatio-temporal reasoning.
+In this process, it becomes unclear whether the resulting benchmarks truly evaluate video-specific properties that distinguish video from other modalities, such as temporal continuity, causal interaction, and multi-event narratives.
+This gap calls for a rigorous re-examination of whether current pipelines preserve essential video-specific dependencies and whether reported gains reflect spatio-temporal reasoning.